Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Conclusion

-We studied the statistical properties of distance-based (isotropic) local polynomial estimation in the context of BD designs.
-We presented necessary and sufficient conditions for identification, estimation and inference in large samples, both pointwise and uniformly along the assignment boundary.
-Our theoretical results highlighted the crucial role played by the regularity (``smoothness'' and ``length'') of the boundary (a one-dimensional manifold) over which estimation and inference is conducted.
-Using our theoretical results, we offered precise guidance for empirical practice, and demonstrated the performance of our methods with simulated and real-world data.
-The companion general-purpose software package \texttt{rd2d} implements the main results \citep{Cattaneo-Titiunik-Yu_2025_rd2d}.
-Our results complement other recent theoretical and methodological work for analysis and interpretation of BD discontinuity designs, including \cite{Cattaneo-Titiunik-Yu_2025_BDD-Location} for location-based methods and \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling} for boundary average treatment effect methods.
-See \cite{Cattaneo-Titiunik-Yu_2026_BookCh} for a recent review of the literature.
+We studied the statistical properties of distance-based (isotropic) local polynomial estimation in boundary discontinuity designs.
+We established conditions for identification, estimation, and inference, both pointwise and uniformly along the treatment-assignment boundary.
+Our theoretical results highlight the central role played by the geometric regularity of the boundary—a one-dimensional manifold—along which estimation and inference are conducted.
+Building on these results, we provided concrete guidance for empirical implementation and illustrated the performance of the proposed methods using both simulated and real-world data.
+The companion general-purpose software package \texttt{rd2d} implements the main procedures developed in this paper \citep{Cattaneo-Titiunik-Yu_2025_rd2d}.

-Our work can be generalized in several ways.
-For example, the results in the supplemental appendix could be extended to consider kink RD designs \citep{Card-Lee-Pei-Weber_2015_ECMA}, fuzzy RD designs \citep{Arai-etal_2022_QE}, multi-cutoff RD designs \citep{Cattaneo-Keele-Titiunik-VazquezBare_2016_JOP}, and pre-treatment covariates for efficiency improvements \citep{Calonico-Cattaneo-Farrell-Titiunik_2019_RESTAT} or heterogeneity analysis \citep{Calonico-Cattaneo-Farrell-Palomba-Titiunik_2025_wp}.
-Furthermore, motivated by Theorem \ref{thm: Approximation Bias: Smooth Boundary}, which shows that distance-based methods can exhibit improved misspecification bias for ``smooth'' boundaries, we conjecture that new distance-based (isotropic) nonparametric smoothing estimators that either (i) take into account the specific geometry of the boundary (e.g., knowledge of the location of kinks in $\B$), or (ii) rely on regularization of the boundary (e.g., a smooth approximation of $\B$), could enjoy smaller misspecification bias.
-These generalizations are fruitful avenues for future research.
+Motivated by Theorem \ref{thm: Approximation Bias: Smooth Boundary}, which shows that distance-based methods can exhibit improved misspecification bias when the assignment boundary is sufficiently smooth, we conjecture that new distance-based (isotropic) nonparametric smoothing procedures that (i) explicitly incorporate geometric information about the boundary (e.g., knowledge of the location of kink points in $\B$), or (ii) rely on regularization of the boundary (e.g., via smooth approximations of $\B$), could achieve smaller misspecification bias.
+For example, one simple approach is to restrict estimation to locally smooth segments of $\B$, thereby avoiding the bias issues highlighted by Theorem \ref{thm: Approximation Bias: Uniform Guarantee}, at the cost of altering the target estimand through an additional regularization bias.